Neural tube defect: Folate deficiency

+Choline, closely linked to folate metabolism, is essential for fetal development and is tenfold enriched in amniotic fluid compared to maternal serum levels.
+Its deficiency is strongly associated with NTDs, possibly due to hypomethylation in fetal progenitor cells or impaired acetylcholine synthesis, which may regulate neuronal growth and differentiation.
+Studies in mice show that perinatal choline supplementation reduces neurodevelopmental abnormalities and improves memory, spatial skills, and exploratory behavior in offspring.

 There have been studies showing the relationship between NTDs, folate deficiency and the difference of skin pigmentation within human populations across different latitudes.
 There are many factors that would influence the folate levels in human bodies: (i) the direct dietary intake of folic acid through fortified products, (ii) environmental agents such as UV radiation.
 In concern with the latter, the UV radiation-induced folate photolysis has been shown via in vitro and in vivo studies to decrease the folate level and implicate in etiology of NTDs not only in humans but other amphibian species.
 Therefore, a protection against the UV radiation-induced photolysis of folate is imperative for the evolution of human populations living in tropical regions where the exposure to UV radiation is high over the year.
 One body natural adaptation is to elevate the concentration of melanin inside the skin.
 Melanin works as either an optical filter to disperse the incoming UV radiation rays or free radical to stabilize the hazardous photochemical products.
 Multiple studies have demonstrated the highly melanized integument as a defense against folate photolysis in Native Americans or African Americans correlates with lower occurrence of NTDs in general.